If you volunteer at STSFT, there are lots of different roles you can do.

 You will help people find where they need to go.
 You might give them directions or help them get to where they need to be.

-You can find out more by downloading the job description by clicking here.
+You can find out more by downloading the job description by clicking this link: Navigator role description.

 You will be a friendly, helpful face when people visit Sunderland’s new Eye Hospital.
 It will open in summer 2026 and will be a new place for everyone.